-This guide describes how to use analytics.js to track pages on sites whose content is loaded dynamically without traditional full page loads.
+This guide describes how to use analytics.js to measure page activity on sites whose content is loaded dynamically without traditional full page loads.

 A Single Page Application (SPA) is a web application or website that loads all of the resources required to navigate throughout the site on the first page load.
 As the user clicks links and interacts with the page, subsequent content is loaded dynamically.
 The application will often update the URL in the address bar to emulate traditional page navigation, but another full page request is never made.